Datremar/bookit/README.md

 ## Contribute

-If you want to contribute please check the [issues page](https://github.com/mariogarridopt/bookit/issues).
+If you want to contribute, please check the [issues page](https://github.com/mariogarridopt/bookit/issues).
 There you will find all the things we want to be done.
 Add your code to a branch/fork and create a Pull Request.